Return to site

 As far as I'm concerned this is totally up to you.
 You can stay fully clothed, take everything off but your undies, loose the bra but keep your socks on - whatever works for you.
 Some people keep their undies on to begin with then sometime chaneg their minds and slip off their bra once they are feeling relaxed and decide that they may get more benefit from me being able to touch more of their back.
 But really - it doesn't matter.
 I will literally work arund you.

 It's great if you have has a shower before you arrive, but that's not always possible or practical.
-You do not have to apologies for your body, your clothes, your hair or chipped nail varnish.
+You do not have to apologise for your body, your clothes, your hair or chipped nail varnish.

 Useful to think about - You might want to bring a hairband or clip so you can tie your hair back.
 Maybe pick some not-for-best undies in case they get oil on them.